Sandi: A System for Accountability: Introduction

 At the end of each epoch, senders' scores are updated based on the number of reports they have received.
 A reporter privacy guarantee mitigates problems from coercion and retaliation, and a score integrity guarantee assures senders that their score is computed correctly.

-We introduce an abstract definition of a score function that governs how the senders' reputation evolves (\autoref{def:score_function}) In \autoref{sec:optimality} we use this definition to show that a rational sender (\autoref{def:senders-rationality}) should not get ``too many'' reports per epoch.
+In \autoref{def:score_function}, we introduce an abstract definition of a score function that governs how the senders' reputation evolves.
+In \autoref{sec:optimality}, we use this definition to show that a rational sender (\autoref{def:senders-rationality}) will avoid getting ``too many'' reports per epoch.
 We make only mild and natural rationality assumptions on the receivers (\autoref{def:receivers-rationality}).